sneha5500/construction_project_etl/README.md

 │   └── dashboard.py             # Streamlit application
 │
 └── README.md

 How It Works

-Extract: Data is initially sourced from structured CSV files for each category (projects, clients, materials, workers, etc.)
+1.Extract: Data is initially sourced from structured CSV files for each category (projects, clients, materials, workers, etc.)
-Transform: Python (via Pandas) processes this data, cleaning inconsistencies, filling nulls, and converting types as needed.
+2.Transform: Python (via Pandas) processes this data, cleaning inconsistencies, filling nulls, and converting types as needed.
-Load: The data is inserted into a normalized SQLite database using a script (etl_loader.py).
+3.Load: The data is inserted into a normalized SQLite database using a script (etl_loader.py).
-Display: The dashboard reads from the SQLite DB and uses Streamlit to show:
+4.Display: The dashboard reads from the SQLite DB and uses Streamlit to show:
-Detailed site info
+*Detailed site info
-Summary metrics
+*Summary metrics
-Filtered search results
+*Filtered search results

 Business Applications

-Track real-time progress across 3000+ construction projects Monitor profit margins per site and area
+*Track real-time progress across 3000+ construction projects *Monitor profit margins per site and area
-Prevent overspending on materials
+*Prevent overspending on materials
-Understand client history and ownership flow
+*Understand client history and ownership flow *Identify areas with the most construction activity

-Identify areas with the most construction activity Data Integrity & Security
+Data Integrity & Security

-All ETL operations are handled programmatically (not through manual entry) Data is validated before loading to prevent schema mismatch Streamlit app is read-only for display; DB write access is restricted to scripts Scalability
+*All ETL operations are handled programmatically (not through manual entry) *Data is validated before loading to prevent schema mismatch *Streamlit app is read-only for display; DB write access is restricted to scripts

+Scalability

-SQLite is sufficient for thousands of records; supports future migration to PostgreSQL Modular design makes it easy to upgrade dashboard components Can be containerized or moved to cloud-hosted environments for enterprise use Future Enhancements
+*SQLite is sufficient for thousands of records; supports future migration to PostgreSQL *Modular design makes it easy to upgrade dashboard components *Can be containerized or moved to cloud-hosted environments for enterprise use

+Future Enhancements

-Add role-based access for clients, workers, and admins Include image support per site (site photos)
+*Add role-based access for clients, workers, and admins *Include image support per site (site photos)
-Enable monthly PDF report export for each project
-Live integration with vendor material APIs
+*Enable monthly PDF report export for each project *Live integration with vendor material APIs